kanidm/kanidm/book/src/frequently_asked_questions.md

 still use this `client_id+secret` to then carry out the authorisation code interception attack listed.

-For confidential clients (refered to as a `basic` client in Kanidm due to the use of HTTP Basic for `client_id+secret` presentation) PKCE may optionally be disabled.
+For confidential clients (referred to as a `basic` client in Kanidm due to the use of HTTP Basic for `client_id+secret` presentation) PKCE may optionally be disabled.
 This can allow authorisation code attacks to be carried out - however _if_ TLS is used and the `client_secret` never leaks, then these attacks will not be possible.
 Since there are many public references to system administrators